Master Service Agreement

 - Members who enroll at least 9 months in advance of their first scheduled Clinical Block will be entitled to a grace period before AMS starts their membership.
 For these enrollments, Memberships will start 90 days prior to their first Clinical Block (scheduled at the time of enrollment, and will not change if Clinical Blocks are changed by member in any way).

 Clinical Block(s) that Members Approve AND have made a partial or full payment towards, with or without a signed Agreement, are considered “Paid For” and will not be put back on the market for anyone else for enrollment.
 THEREFORE MEMBERS WILL NOT BE ENTITLED TO ANY REFUND OR CREDITS IN CASE OF CANCELLATIONS OR NO-SHOWS OR CHANGES.
-However we understand that life happens, and unforeseen incidents may disrupt your clinical start dates and intended residency timeline.
-Not all changes to start dates may be honored so limitations do apply (please read below), but you MAY be able to change your start date by emailing your National Clinical Coordinator (NCC) by no later than 22 days prior to your estimated start date.
-Changes made by Members between 8 and 21 days of estimated start dates MAY be honored for a fee of $125/change, and $250 to $500/change if between 1 and 7 days of your estimated start date (again, limitations do apply so please read below).
-No-shows OR changes made on or after your receiving your final confirmation (either by email or verbally) OR scheduled start date (day 0) will not be honored, and the Member will be responsible for the complete cost of that clinical block.
-All changes must be documented by email, and immediately approved by Member by visiting https://myclinicals.acmedical.org page.
-Under extenuating circumstances, such as the unavailability of a clinical site or act of God, Members may be allowed to upgrade for free, or downgrade their clinical features and receive a prorated credit in order to start within a reasonable time (within 4 weeks) from their original scheduled start date (when available).
-Changes, no-shows, cancellations or downgrades occurring after receiving your verbal or email Clinical Block confirmation(s) will be treated as follows:
+However we understand that life happens, and unforeseen incidents may disrupt clinical start dates and intended residency timeline.
+Not all changes to start dates may be honored so limitations do apply (please read below), but a Member MAY be able to change his/her start date by emailing firstname.lastname@example.org by no later than 22 days prior to any estimated start date.
+If the Member requested change is found to be possible by AMS, then changes made by Members between 8 and 21 days of estimated start dates MAY be honored for a fee of $125/change, and up to $500/change if the estimated start date is less than 8 days from the date of request (again, limitations do apply so please read below).
+No-shows OR changes made on or after a Clinical Block has been final confirmed OR on or after the confirmed start date (day 0) will not be honored, and the Member will be responsible for the complete cost of any affected Clinical Block.
+Member agrees to make any and all change requests by email, and will immediately log into his/her MyClinicals Account at https://myclinicals.acmedical.org page, and approving all changes.
+Member acknowledges that clicking the button to approve changes on his/her MyClinicals Account will approve all changes on all Clinical Blocks displayed.
+Under extenuating circumstances, such as the unavailability of a clinical site or act of God, Members may be allowed to upgrade for free, or downgrade their Clinical Features and receive a prorated credit in order to start within a reasonable time (within 4 weeks) from their original scheduled start date (when available, AND if the situation has not been addressed in this Agreement).
+Changes to Clinical Blocks must first be approved by member via MyClinicals, and any change fees must first be paid in order for AMS to begin work on such changes.
+Other examples of changes, no-shows, cancellations or downgrades are as follows:

 - No-shows or changes made on or after last scheduled Clinical Block start date (day 0) are NON-REFUNDABLE and will NOT RECEIVE A CREDIT towards another clinical block.